April 16th, 2016

 Despite its historical influence, the pen is today an ordinary object that most of us don't think about.
 An instrument so ubiquitous that we don't imagine a world without it.

 Designers play an influential role in creating instruments to empower and delight people.
 It's a treat to have the opportunity to design a product as humble as a pen.
-We hope that our work will inspire people to create.
+I hope that our work will inspire people to create.